Somainer/lisa-lang/README.md

 (define empty-elements (.filter stream empty?)) ; Actually (.filter stream .isEmpty) also works (.count empty-elements) ; 2
 ```
-This example is to demostrate constructing an SAM instance via the SAM interface and the procedure also works.
+This example is to demostrate constructing a SAM instance via the SAM interface and the procedure also works.

 ## Interact with JavaScript